 Literacy - encouraging children to link sounds and letters and to begin to read and write

 Mathematics - opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures

 Understanding the World - guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment

 Expressive Arts and Design - enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology

-Our staff will ensure there is a balance between activities led by children, and activities led or guided by adults.
+Our staff ensure there is a balance between activities led by children, and activities led or guided by adults.
 Learning takes place indoors and outdoors, through play, exploration and creative thinking.
-As children grow older, and as their development allows, there will be a gradual shift towards more activities led by adults.
+As children grow older, and as their development allows, there is a gradual shift towards more activities led by adults.
 This will help children prepare for more formal learning in Key Stage 1.

 Playing and exploring - children investigate and experience things, and ‘have a go’;